-While we were VERY happy (total understatement!) to leave Mobile, but it meant…yup, we were getting closer to the dreaded Gulf crossing.
+While we were VERY happy (total understatement!) to leave Mobile, it meant…yup, we were getting closer to the dreaded Gulf crossing.
 From the beginning of this journey, the thought of the “crossing” was not something Nancy was looking forward to.
 It’s sort of an unspoken, yet legendary part of this Loop trip.
 Any attempted discussion of this part of the trip with veterans of the crossing was brushed off and pooh-poohed.
 They told us “Oh, it will be fine.
-Not a big deal”, then change the subject.
+Not a big deal”, then changed the subject.
 Not a good sign.

 We left Mobile on January 3, an overcast and somewhat rainy day, to make the run across Mobile Bay to Orange Beach.
 We passed an old abandoned light house, and as you get closer to the Gulf, oil rigs.